MMACS11DC1-2025/class-exercises-StevenZhang3125/4.4/README.md

 - **Custom:** User inputs how many square they want drawn (1-250)

 ## **Usage**
-*Note: user inputs have leeway (punctuation, capitalization); unidentifiable inputs allow retries; mismatched variable class causes error*
+*Note: user inputs have leeway (punctuation, capitalization); unidentifiable inputs/variable mistmatches allow retries*

 ### How to Run
 - Copy and paste code into Trinket compiler (https://trinket.io/turtle) or any other compatible turtle compiler